tinue/apa102-pi/README.md

 ![Raspberry Pi Zero driving APA102 LEDs](Finished.jpg)

 Plugged into the USB port is a WLAN stick.
-This way I can reprogram the light show from my desk, even if the strips are installed outside as a christmas light.
+This way I can reprogram the light show from my desk, even if the strips are installed outside as a Christmas light.
 Compare this to an Arduino/WS2812 based installation: To reprogram one has to take the Arduino inside, or a laptop outside.

 ## Video of the installation

-Videos can't be embedded yet, so head over to youtube: https://youtu.be/N0MK1z8W-1U
+Videos can't be embedded yet, so head over to Youtube: https://youtu.be/N0MK1z8W-1U

 ## Quick setup
 Because the Raspberry Pi Zero runs headless, the Raspbian Lite image was used.
-This image only contains the bare minimum of packages, therefore some packages have be installed manually.
-Of course, you can use the full raspbian jessie image and save yourself the installation steps.
+This image only contains the bare minimum of packages, therefore some packages have be added manually.
+Of course, you can use the full Raspbian Jessie image and save yourself the installation steps.

-The more recent raspbian lite images can easily be set-up to run headless from the start.
+The more recent Raspbian Lite images can easily be set-up to run headless from the start.
 After burning the card on a Mac or PC, it will be mounted as "boot".
 Go to this directory, and create an empty file named "ssh" to enable SSH.
 To enable and configure WLAN, create a file named "wpa_supplicant.conf".
 It's content should be:

 ```
 network={